Montgomery County, Maryland: Sports

-The county was home to the National Women's Soccer League team Washington Spirit, a professional soccer team that played its home games at the Maryland SoccerPlex sports complex in Boyds.
-In 2021, the Spirit will play its seven home games at Audi Field, in Washington, D.C., and five home games at Segra Field in Leesburg, Virginia.
-Starting in 2022, the team began to play games at Audi Field.
+From 2013 through 2020, the county was home to the National Women's Soccer League team Washington Spirit, a professional soccer team that played its home games at the Maryland SoccerPlex sports complex in Boyds.

-Bethesda's Congressional Country Club has hosted four Major Championships, including three playings of the U.S. Open, most recently in 2011 which was won by Rory McIlroy.
-The Club also hosts the Quicken Loans National, an annual event on the PGA Tour which benefits the Tiger Woods Foundation.
-Previously, neighboring TPC at Avenel hosted the Booz Allen Classic.
+Private country clubs in the county include Bethesda's Congressional Country Club, which has hosted four major championships, including three U.S. Opens, most recently the 2011 event won by Rory McIlroy.
+The club also hosts the annual Quicken Loans National, a PGA Tour event that benefits the Tiger Woods Foundation.
+Neighboring TPC at Avenel used to host the Booz Allen Classic.

-The award-winning Members Club at Four Streams is located on a former farm in Beallsville, Maryland.

-The Bethesda Big Train, Rockville Express, and Silver Spring–Takoma Thunderbolts all play college level wooden bat baseball in the Cal Ripken Collegiate Baseball League.
+The Bethesda Big Train, Rockville Express, and Silver Spring–Takoma Thunderbolts play college-level wooden-bat baseball in the Cal Ripken Collegiate Baseball League.

-Montgomery County is home of the Montgomery County Swim League, a youth (ages 4–18) competitive swimming league composed of ninety teams based at community pools throughout the county.

-The King Farm Park in Rockville, open and accessible 24/7 without cost, provides a first-class 16-station Bankshot Playcourt, the Home Court for the Rockville based Bankshot Sports Organization advocating "Total-mix diversity based on Universal Design."
-Hundreds of communities provide Bankshot Playcourts mainstreaming differently-able participants in community sports.
-Bankshot basketball Playcourts are also at Montrose park, the JCC among other locations.